pedegie/trade-enricher/README.md

 ### Future improvements
 Both versions lack sufficient logging.
 There is a need for more information on what is happening and how long each process takes

+Unit tests would also be useful where we mock input/output streams and, for example, throw an exception on read or write to simulate different scenarios

 #### Serial
 In the serial version (the readable one) one improvement would be to use a better library (more efficient, e.g., FastCSV or Chronicle-Wire lib).
 Additionally, the current code